-result in a capital loss for which no offsetting capital gain is expected.
-Therefore, as of December 27, 2018 and December 28, 2017 the Company has a valuation allowance in the amount of \$80.1 million and \$98.1 million, respectively, against the deferred tax asset to which this portion relates.
-The change in the valuation allowance from December 28, 2017 to December 27, 2018 was primarily driven by outside basis differences which do not impact tax expense and thus are not reflected within the rate reconciliation presented above.
+(1) The Company recognized a deferred tax asset in the amount of \$218.9 million and \$233.5 million as of 2019 and 2018, respectively, associated with the basis difference in our investment in NCM LLC.
+However, a portion of the total basis difference will only reverse upon a sale of the Company's interest in NCM LLC, which the Company expects would result in a capital loss for which no offsetting capital gain is expected.
+Therefore, as of December 26, 2019 and December 27, 2018 the Company has a valuation allowance in the amount of \$80.6 million and \$80.1 million, respectively, against the deferred tax asset to which this portion relates.
+The change in this portion of the valuation allowance from December 27, 2018 to December 26, 2019 was primarily driven by outside basis differences which do not impact tax expense and thus are not reflected within the rate reconciliation presented above.